Addressing VCF Attachment Challenges in Power Automate Workflows

 update_sharepoint_list(email)

-9. Question: Is it possible to automate the entire process from receiving a VCF attachment to updating a SharePoint list?
+- Can the entire process—from getting a VCF attachment to updating a SharePoint list—be automated?